All our books

 James Adonis

+Everywhere you turn, there’s a motivational quote to greet you — on social media posts, clothing, billboards … you name it.
+Sure, they can make us feel motivated, for an instant, but are they actually doing us more harm than good?
 'Stop Believing Bullsh*t' offers sense in place of the sparkling nonsense that permeates the inspiration industry.
-It exposes the unrealistic clichés and misleading mantras that frequently just make you feel bad, replacing them with evidence-based insights that are no less motivating, but are credible, reliable and, most importantly, scientifically tested...
+It exposes the unrealistic clichés and misleading mantras that frequently just make you feel bad, replacing them with evidence-based insights that are no less motivating, but are credible, reliable and, most importantly, scientifically tested.

 More